WarnerMedia/aws-fast-fixes/ecr-basic-scan/README.md

 ## What the script does not do
-Registry scan configuration needs to be set up ahead of time.
+Registry scan configuration as Basic scan needs to be set up ahead of time.
 Note that as of this writing, basic scanning is not able to detect the log4j 2 vulnerability.

 ## Errors